 I use the knowledge I gained from doing a Masters in Pain science and my on-going research to help people to understand their pain better.
 This can help reduce anxiety about the pain, make people feel more confident to move and use their body again and helps speed up recovery.

 I have over 15 years’ experience working in a variety of clinical settings.
 Prior to setting up as the Body and Mind Physio I worked as a Physiotherapist in the NHS, in professional sport at Nottingham Forest’s Academy and Nottinghamshire cricket club, at Nottingham prison, and in private practices in both Nottingham and Bristol.

-I am a member of Chartered Society of Physiotherapist and I am also registered with the Healthcare Professions Council and a member of the British Pain Society.
+I am a member of Chartered Society of Physiotherapist (CSP) and I am also registered with the Healthcare Professions Council (HCPC) and the British Pain Society (BPS).

-Sometimes further help is needed to help manage mental health problems such as anxiety and depression.
-If so, I can point people in the right direction.
-I have very good connections with experienced Clinical Psychologists and Psychotherapists in Bristol.
+I have worked in Bristol for over 10 years and have good connections with other medical practitioners.
+When further help is needed to help manage mental health problems such as anxiety and depression, I also have very good connections with experienced Clinical Psychologists, Counsellors and Psychotherapists in the area.